supatechlead/gottajsx/content/posts/20240202_ssh_remote_password.md

 ssh jupiter
 ```

+## Alias Commands

-3. If you want a single command to do two steps:
+If you want a single command to do two steps:
 * First, connect to a login server jupiter
 * Next, connect to a work server saturn